DeFi : Why Bitcoin’s Decentralized Financial System is Important for Human Rights?

 The global hub for Bitcoin – USA or Europe?

 Since the industrial revolution, there has been a close competition between the United States of America and Europe.
 Starting with automobile innovation and military power among others, and then coming to technological innovations.
 Both the nations have been seen as the 1st and 2nd top students in a class (metaphorically speaking).
 Similarly, there has been a cut-throat competition with regards to developing Blockchain and Bitcoin tools and frameworks.
-Just like the Silicon Valley of USA, Malta, located at Southern Eastern Europe is said to among few Bitcoin hubs in Europe.
+Just like the Silicon Valley of the USA, Malta, located in Southern Eastern Europe is said to be among the few Bitcoin hubs in Europe.
 With GDPR being deployed on the ground a few years ago, some may perceive Europe to be one step ahead of the USA at the moment.
 But one never knows what may happen tomorrow.
 The best thing to do is to keep one’s fingers crossed and hope for the best.

 Regulatory patterns with DeFi being kept in the background.